petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 ## Summary and conclusions

-Based on the learnings from the Agile, Lean, and DevOps movements, I believe scientists can boost their productivity and quality of their work by applying Continuous Reproducibility principles to their projects.
+Based on the learnings from the Agile and DevOps movements, I believe scientists can boost their productivity and quality of their work by applying Continuous Reproducibility principles to their projects.